tcsenpai/ULWGL-launcher-TCS/README.md

 The original ULWGL-Launcher repository and its creators (https://github.com/Open-Wine-Components/ULWGL-launcher) are to be credited for all the amazing work they are doing.

+For the same reason, the Wine project (https://www.winehq.org/) and Kron4ek Wine-Builds repository (https://github.com/Kron4ek/Wine-Builds) must be credited and hailed.

-This is just an humble wrapper designed for the following reason:
+This is just an humble launcher designed for the following reason:

 - I am lazy and I don't want to tinker with the terminal each time I want to play a game